corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/ha-utilities.md

 The tool writes directly to the node database.
 For each confidential key, it generates a new wrapped key on the new provider, stores the key rotation proof in the database, copies the key's identity mapping onto the new key, and marks the old key as rotated.
 These proofs let the node keep signing for the states owned by the old keys after it restarts with the new provider.

 The tool logs a summary reporting the total number of keys processed, the number rotated, and the number that failed.
-A key that fails to rotate does not stop the others.
-Re-run the tool after fixing the cause to retry the failed keys, as keys that have already rotated are skipped.
+A key that fails to rotate does not stop the others, but if any key fails the tool exits with a non-zero status and reports that the rotation is incomplete.
+Do not switch the node to the new key provider while any key is still unrotated.
+Re-run the tool after fixing the cause to retry the outstanding keys.
+Re-running is idempotent, so keys already rotated onto the new provider are skipped.